 Funeral services will be held Friday, June 21, 2019 at 11:00 a.m. in the Pleasant Grove East Stake, 825 South Loader, with a viewing from 9:30 – 10:45 a.m. prior to the services.
 Family and friends may also attend an evening viewing Thursday from 6:00 – 8:00 p.m. at Olpin Family Mortuary, 494 South 300 East, Pleasant Grove.
 Interment will be in the Pleasant Grove City Cemetery.
 Condolences may be sent to the family at www.olpinmortuary.com.

 In lieu of flowers, please donate to the Church of Jesus Christ of Latter-Day Saints, Battle Creek Sixth Ward missionary fund.

-To send flowers to Lonnie Rae Smithson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lonnie Rae Smithson, please visit our floral store.